jaredpalmer/cypress-image-snapshot/README.md

 1. Take a screenshot with `cy.screenshot()` named according to the current test.
 2. Check if a saved snapshot exists in `<rootDir>/cypress/snapshots` and if so diff against that snapshot.
 3. If there is a resulting diff, save it to `<rootDir>/cypress/snapshots/__diff_output__`.
-4. If the diff is intended, run Cypress again with `--env updateSnapshots=true` to update the snapshots.